RocketDerp/April14_2025/Media_Ecology/Everything_is_ME.md

 &nbsp;

+# Media Ecology of Religion

-# Where did the Torah media Synagogue venue come from?
+Where did the Torah media, Synagogue venue, come from?

-Where did the Bible media Church venue come from?
+Where did the Bible media, Church venue, come from?

-Where did the Quran media Mosque venue come from?
+Where did the Quran media, Mosque venue, come from?
 Mecca media theme park (like Disney media theme park)

 &nbsp;